 How do I fund my sessions?

-Many of my clients get some kind of help from their congregation in the form of using their continuing education money, money from a foundation or sponsor and even some church councils themselves have paid for their pastor to experience the benefits of coaching.
+Many of our clients get some kind of help from their congregation in the form of using their continuing education money, money from a foundation or sponsor and even some church councils themselves have paid for their pastor to experience the benefits of coaching.
 Some pastors simply pay for it themselves.
 There are also subsidies available for rostered leaders of the ELCA.

 Do I need to be a certain age to receive coaching?

-es, you need to be 18 years of age.
+Yes, you need to be 18 years of age.